 Where do I take the British citizenship test?

-There are around 60 test centres in the UK.
-You are able to select one of the five closest to where you live.
+There are around thirty test centres in the UK.
+You will be asked to select one closest to where you live.
 You must bring proof of your address to the test.

 If the centre is not close to where you live, you will not be allowed to sit the test and you will not get a refund.